 - Is assistance with daily tasks beginning to exceed what the caregiver can provide?

-- Are the services required exceeding shopping, cooking, housecleaning, laundry, and transportation?
+- Do the services they require exceed shopping, cooking, housecleaning, laundry and transportation?

-- Are there limited to no opportunities for your loved one to participate in recreational activities or fitness classes?
+- Are there limited opportunities for your loved one to participate in recreational activities or fitness classes?

-- Does your loved one otherwise isolated from friends and regular social interaction with others?
+- Is your loved one otherwise isolated from friends and regular social interaction with others?

-- Is transportation requiring more than a basic vehicle?
+- Do your loved one’s transportation needs require more than a basic vehicle?

-- Does your loved one no longer feel safe and secure, both in the home and with living alone?
+- Does your loved one no longer feel safe and secure in the home and/or living alone?

 Choosing quality of life

-While many older adults may express the desire to remain in their home for retirement, that may be out of fear of losing independence and self-reliance.
-When daily life becomes more of a challenge or the need for help continues to increase, it might be a good time to consider another option – moving into an assisted living community.
-Your loved one will enjoy an independent lifestyle plus:
+While many older adults may express the desire to remain in their home for retirement, it may be out of fear of losing independence and self-reliance.
+But when daily life becomes more of a challenge or the need for help continues to increase, it might be a good time to consider another option – moving into an assisted living community.
+At communities like Galloway Senior Living, your loved one will enjoy an independent lifestyle, including amenities like:

 - An accessible residence